 Here are extended excerpts from the article “Life Loves You!
 An Interview with Louise Hay,” my second interview with Louise Hay.
-Louise’s message at this stage of her life is as simple and powerful as ever.
-What she has taught for decades is that everything you say, write, and think are affirmations, so use words that affirm your well-being instead of undermine it.
-Life is good, and life loves you: Aligning with this reality will ease your pain — physical and emotional — and heal your life.
-You can visit http://www.louisehay.com to learn more about this vital, vibrant, and foundational mind/body/spirit teacher. ~ Ray
+Louise’s message at this stage of her life was simple and powerful: Everything you say, write, and think are affirmations, so use words that affirm your well-being instead of undermine it.
+Life is good, and life loves you.
+Aligning with this reality will ease your pain — physical and emotional — and heal your life.
+You can visit http://www.louisehay.com to learn more about this vital, vibrant, and foundational mind/body/spirit teacher, who died in 2017 on August 30, which happens to be my birthday, at age 90. ~ Ray

 Ray Hemachandra: You’re in your eighties, Louise.
 What do you say to people who are in midlife and fearing the aging process?

 Louise Hay: We’re all — all of us — a minute away from dying.
 It could even possibly be that none of us will get out of this room alive.
 If you’re aware of that, life becomes a little more precious.
 Also, you have a slightly different outlook.
 It’s not so much “gimme, gimme.”

 We’re all going to leave at some point.
 We’re living longer now, but we’re not always living better.
 You’ve got the junk food that’s been destroying our bodies for years now.
 Then you have the pharmaceutical companies desperately trying to keep us alive from the junk food that we’ve been eating, and their drugs are also ruining our bodies.

 We have to come back to basics: learning how to take care of ourselves.
 Not only learning to love our bodies — and that’s a good beginning — but to take care of our bodies and ourselves by learning how to eat and how to think.

 I think living is really about thoughts and food, and we’ve got to get back to basics.